StoneT2000/Polytomizator/README.md

 - Different brushes, brush sizes, and densities to play around with to add or remove points onto the canvas
 - Triangulizes the points using delaunay triangulization.
 Algorithm used provided by https://github.com/mapbox/delaunator
 - Creates poly art from triangulization and can be downloaded at high resolutions
+- Save created points and colors in between browsing sessions
 - Poly art can be created instantly or with a "flowering effect" as the colors are added to the triangles starting from the center and expanding outwards

 ## Planned Features